mesosphere-backup/dcos-cassandra-service/docs/api-reference.md

 Once you have the authentication token, you can store it in an environment variable and reference it in your REST API calls:

 ```
-$ export AUTH_TOKEN=uSeR_t0k3n
+$ export auth_token=uSeR_t0k3n
 ```

-The `curl` examples in this document assume that an auth token has been stored in an environment variable named `AUTH_TOKEN`.
+The `curl` examples in this document assume that an auth token has been stored in an environment variable named `auth_token`.

 If your DC/OS Enterprise installation requires encryption, you must also use the `ca-cert` flag when making REST calls.
 Refer to [Obtaining and passing the DC/OS certificate in cURL requests](https://docs.mesosphere.com/1.9/administration/tls-ssl/#get-dcos-cert) for information on how to use the `--cacert` flag.
 [If encryption is not required](https://docs.mesosphere.com/1.9/administration/tls-ssl/), you can omit the --cacert flags.